Summer Programs Frequently Asked Questions

 Can I add a Test Prep class after I'm already enrolled in programs on campus?

 Yes!
-If you are already enrolled in a program on campus, you can add a Test Prep course through a link on your Student Account Portal.
-If you do not see a link to add Test Prep please contact our office at (203) 697-2365 or choatesummer@choate.edu.
+If you are already enrolled in a program on campus, you can add a 4-week Test Prep course through a link on in the Student Account Portal.
+If you do not see a link to add Test Prep, please contact our office at (203) 697-2365 or choatesummer@choate.edu.

 Can I take Test Prep if I am not enrolled in courses on campus?

-Test Prep courses meet twice a week over 4 weeks—June 30 to July 25, 2025—plus 2 opportunities to take a practice test with the option to self-proctor.
+Test Prep courses meet twice a week for 4 weeks—June 29 to July 24, 2026—plus 2 opportunities to take a practice test with the option to self-proctor.

 All times are Eastern